bit-hack/nomad-docs/nomad-design-doc.md

   - Food may be gathered from the land by hunting animals or fishing via boats.
     Villagers may also construct farms which produce food at a constant rate.
     ???Food is required to produce new villagers???
+- Mana
+  - Casting spells costs you mana which regenerates automatically, at a rate influenced by various game factors.

 Some implicit, less obvious resources are also:
 - Population